CAVaccineInventory/vial/docs/api.md

 The goal is to update this documentation as part of any commit that modifies how the API works in any way.

-The base URL for every API is currently https://vaccinateca-preview.herokuapp.com/
+The base URL for every API is https://vial.calltheshots.us/

 ## POST /api/submitReport